MinhajurRahmanCIS/Inventory-System/README.md

 Project Deploy Site For Server side: https://inventory-server-nine.vercel.app

-Project Repository Link For Client side: https://github.com/MinhajurRahmanCIS/Inventory-System
+Project Repository Link For Client side: https://github.com/MinhajurRahmanCIS/Inventory-System \
+Project Repository Link For Server side: https://github.com/MinhajurRahmanCIS/Inventory-System-server

 # Project Info
-This is a Inventory System.
+This is an Inventory System.
 ## Technologies  –
 1. The System is develop with react library.
 2. For the fastest route I used react router framework.